dhruvAgarwal2173/InventoryAccessControl/README.md

 # InventoryAccessControl
+This project was made keeping the Innovation Center of GITAM University, Hyderabad in mind.

-This project is can be useful for any organisation which has a significant inventory and requires a controlled access even within the organistation
+However, it can be useful for any organisation which has a significant inventory and requires a controlled access even within the organistation.

+This project assumes the identity of the the user is defined by using a RFID card and the inventory is segregated in multiple lockers.

+## Hardware Used

+  - Arduino Uno (with a cable, duh)

+  - MRC522 RFID reader

+  - RFID tags/ cards

+  - Perf board (You can use a breadboard for prototyping)

+  - Single Strand Wires

+  ### Optional

+    - LCD module

+  ## Software Required

+    - Arduino IDE
+    - MRC522.h - download this header file from the Arduino IDE

+   ## Authors
+   This project was made execution ready at our university within 12 hours.
+   Authors of this project are:
+    -Dhruv Agarwal (me)
+    -Vamsi Krishna